Pikecillo/chaos-crypt/README.md

 A copy of Sun Tzu's The Art of War, and a copy of the original paper where the method is described, can be found (encrypted) in folder res/cipher-text.
-To decrypt them use key res/keys/KEY1 (or was it KEY2?) as well.
+To decrypt them use key res/keys/KEY1 as well (or was it KEY2?).

-### To anyone who might intend to use **ccrypt** for anything other than mere intellectual curiosity
+### To anyone who might want to use **ccrypt** for anything other than mere intellectual curiosity

 - Use it for a good purpose.
 Don't be evil.
 - I would bet you (unless you are [Bruce Schneier] (https://www.schneierfacts.com/)) $50 bucks you cannot break the encryption.
 However.
-I don't know about any thorough analysis of the strength of the cryptosystem, so that's something to keep in mind.
+I don't know about any thorough study on the strength of the cryptosystem, so that's something to keep in mind.
-- Last but not least some caveats:
+- Last but not least, some caveats:
-    - The size of the generated ciphertext is twice as large as the size of the plaintext.
+    - The generated ciphertext is twice as large as the plaintext.
-    - It seems to me there is no absolute guarantee that *any* piece of plaintext can be encrypted with the **ccrypt** implementation (anything that hass been encrypted can be brought back, but not everything can be encrypted).
+    - It seems to me there is no absolute guarantee that *any* piece of plaintext can be encrypted with the **ccrypt** implementation (anything that has been encrypted can be brought back, but not everything can be encrypted).
 Theoretically, it is possible.
-But then again, theoretically, there would be no bound to the size of the ciphertext might.
+But then again, theoretically, there would be no bound to the size the ciphertext might have.
-    - The following is true of the method: decrypt(encrypt(M)) = M.
+    - The following is true of the method: *decrypt(encrypt(M)) = M*.
-    But the following is not necessarily true: encrypt(decrypt(M)) = M
+    But the following is not necessarily true: *encrypt(decrypt(M)) = M*.
     - The method is slow.

 Please report any bugs to: mario.rincon.nigro@gmail.com